 - Sharp cramps due to excessive heat, typically occurs after bleeding begins

 - Direct sun, excessive heat and hot, spicy foods increase the symptoms

 If Pitta is high in the body and the mind of a woman, it is likely it will show up in the monthly cycle.
 Therefore, if we are able to pacify Pitta throughout the entire month, the cycle will naturally come back to balance.
 Please keep in mind that the more chronic the disorder, the longer and more intense the treatment process will be.

 Kapha Menstrual Imbalance

-Kapha Dosha is the energetic force of Earth and Water and therefore possesses the qualities of heavy, slow, stable, dense, liquid, cool, soft, hard, cloudy and gross (as in solid).
+Kapha Dosha is the energetic force of Earth and Water and therefore possesses the qualities of heavy, slow, stable, dense, liquid, cool, soft, hard, cloudy, and gross (as in solid).
 A Kapha menstrual disorder will then possess similar qualities.
-In terms of the Western disorders of menstruation, Kapha disorders may fall into the categories of Menorrhagia, Dysmenorrhea, PMS or PMDD depending on the symptoms that manifest.
+In terms of the Western disorders of menstruation, Kapha disorders may fall into the categories of Menorrhagia, Dysmenorrhea, PMS, PMDD, fibroids, and cysts depending on the symptoms that manifest.

 - Prolonged menstruation, bleeding over 7 days

 - Short to average cycle, menstruating every 22-28 days

 - Very regular cycle (i.e. always 28 days)

 - Heavy and excessive clotting during bleeding